mycrazycracy/speaker-embedding-with-phonetic-information/README.md

 This code follows Apache 2.0 as Kaldi states.

 Please cite the paper if you use the code.

-Liu, Y., He, L., Liu, J. and Johnson, M.T..
+"Liu, Y., He, L., Liu, J. and Johnson, M.T..
 Speaker Embedding Extraction with Phonetic Information.
-Interspeech 2018.
+Interspeech 2018."